-• But unlike the Coulomb law which is only valid for the point-like charges, this formulation is valid for any charge distribution.
+- But unlike the Coulomb law which is only valid for the point-like charges, this formulation is valid for any charge distribution.
 And it is local!
-It gives the divergence of electric field at the point \vec{r} through the charge density at the very same point \vec{r} .

-• This is still only one equation for 3D vector field - vector \vec{E} has three components.
-However, electric field is a potential field!
+It gives the divergence of electric field at the point \vec{r} through the charge density at the very same point \vec{r} . - This is still only one equation for 3D vector field vector \vec{E} has three components, each depends on the position vector \vec{r} .
+So we have three unknown functions and only one equation.
+In general case, we are two equations short. - However, in the STATIC case (nothing is moving and nothing depends on time) electric field is a potential field!
 So it can be written as where φ is the electric potential.